martxelo/kearsley-algorithm/README.md

 # Kearsley algorithm

-This module provides a class to perform the Kearsley algorithm for sctuctural comparisons.
+This module provides a class to perform the Kearsley algorithm for structural comparisons.
 The class calculates the rotation and translation that minimizes the root mean squared deviations for two sets of 3D points.

 Original paper by Simon K. Kearsley: _On the orthogonal transformation used for structural comparisons_ https://doi.org/10.1107/S0108767388010128.